Leonardo-Boss/suckless-site/dwm.suckless.org/patches/xft.md

 Description
 -----------

 This patch implements Xft.
 This allows users to utilize the UTF8 character set.
+This is enabled by default when you are using the latest dwm-git.

 Download
 --------